ajaynomics/cloudflare-ai/README.md

 Cloudflare's latest and greatest.

 I'm a lawyer who codes, and I'm really interested in applying retrieval-augmented generation to make legal services more accessible.

-I'm always interested to hear from passionate people.
 [Email me](mailto:cloudflare-ai@krishnan.ca).

 If you're looking for legal help, it's best to book a slot via https://www.krishnan.ca.